Loup-1234/Loup-1234.github.io/README.md

 # This is my portfolio website
+- It has a French and an English version.
-- Contains hover animations.
+- It contains hover animations.
+- It contains light and dark theme.
+- It contains dynamic color schemes build using [Google Material Theme Builder](https://m3.material.io/styles/color/resources) and [Apple colors](https://developer.apple.com/design/human-interface-guidelines/color).
-- Compatible with all mobile devices and with a beautiful and pleasant user interface.
+- It is compatible with all mobile devices.